-OCT 700 Theoretical Foundations of Occupational Science : 3 credits

-OCT 710 Research in Occupational Therapy 3 credits

-OCT 720 Occupational Therapy Theory and Practice 3 credits

-OCT 722 Issues and Problems Affecting Health Care 3 credits

-OCT 724 Multicultural Health Care 3 credits

-OCT 734 Health Care Leadership 3 credits

-OCT 790 Research Seminar 3 credits

-OCT 795 Project/Thesis 3 credits
+OCT 700 Theoretical Foundations of Occupational Science 3 credits OCT 710 Research in Occupational Therapy 3 credits OCT 720 Occupational Therapy Theory and Practice 3 credits OCT 722 Issues and Problems Affecting Health Care 3 credits OCT 724 Multicultural Health Care 3 credits OCT 734 Health Care Leadership 3 credits OCT 790 Research Seminar 3 credits OCT 795 Project/Thesis 3 credits

-Electives: 6 credits

-Tot tal Credits: 30 credits
+Electives: 6 credits Total Credits: 30 credits

-Online Learning
+Professional Development via Online Learning

 Courses are offered in eight week terms and are completed online.
+Students attend two weekend residency experiences during their program, including the residency at which they present their project or thesis.
 Students submit weekly written reflections and discussions on assigned readings.
 Students complete work at any time or location.
 Students need to be self-directed and take initiative to ask questions and collaborate with others.
 Students who do not have basic keyboarding skills or ability to access the internet, will need to plan additional time to acquire these skills.